Rebirth Year Five

 –The Joker Vol. 2 2021 Annual

 November.
 The GCPD busts Anthony Rigalli (aka Tony Rigatoni aka Riga), a capo in the the Falcone Mob that is ready to leave the mafia and flip on his pals.
 It’s great to have Riga in custody, but Commissioner Gordon knows that half his men are on Carmine Falcone’s take and would jump at the chance to silence the rat.
 Later, Babs talks to her dad about her new job at the library and about how James Junior is getting into a lot of fights back in Chicago (presumably in pre-k).
 (Unrelated to Joker Vol. 2 2021 Annual but related to James Junior’s fights, the boy will soon kill one of Babs’ friends, which will be determined as an “accidental death,” after which James Junior will go back and forth between being under the guardianship of his mom and various psychiatric institutions for many years to come.)
 Jim is preoccupied with the Riga situation and can’t give these things the fatherly attention they deserve.
 (This issue refers to Jim as a “new” commissioner, but he’s been commish for years, so we should ignore that.)
 Secretly working for Joker, Catman tries to rob a candy factory, but he’s stopped by Batman and Batgirl.
 (Note that Batman is depicted wearing the wrong costume in this issue.)
 Gordon, a drunk Harvey Bullock, and a bunch of corrupt cops watch the fight unfold.
 The next day, Gordon fires dozens of officers that he knows are crooked.
 Shortly thereafter, Joker meets with Killer Croc, Penguin, and Black Mask, trying to form an alliance.
 Penguin notes correctly that Joker has only pulled pop-crime pranks and small time heists in the past year.
 Joker responds by revealing that he’s successfully recruited all the cops that Gordon fired to be their new henchmen.
 Not long afterward, Batman and Batgirl come face-to-face with Joker and his ex-cop goon squad.
 While Batman chases Joker down to Blüdhaven, Gordon and the GCPD shoot their way through their former co-workers into a warehouse filled with piñatas.
 Inside each piñata is a corpse, signifying Joker’s return to mass murder.
 One of the victims is Riga.
+While Joker’s pop-crime phase is indeed technically over, from this point onward, we’ll see a mix of clownish gags and homicidal behavior from him.

 –REFERENCE: In Dark Nights: Metal #2 and Batman Giant #6 (Batman: Universe #2).
 The Justice League learns of the existence and location of Gorilla City, a cloaked Central African metropolis (near the Atlantic Ocean) filled with talking telepathic apes.
 They defeat Gorilla Grodd, ruthless terrorist that hails from Gorilla City.
 The JL meets ruler of Gorilla City, King Solovar, and researches all they can about the denizens of Gorilla City.